 While this call should be a friendly “get to know each other call” rather than a “tough due diligence call”, try to bring up the following questions:

-- Alignment of vision: “What is your objective with the company in two years?
+- Vision alignment: “What is your objective with the company in two years?
 What kind of valuation would you like to see in two years? …”

 - Future financing rounds: “Are you planning to invest again in potential future financing rounds?
 If yes, what do you need in order to do this?
 Who would be ideal future investors?
 Do you know any of them? …”